This document provides an overview of the theory behind user permissions/access levels within the Checkbox application.

 - User Permissions Review

-User roles are assigned to Checkbox users upon creation and dictate which Checkbox entities (surveys, users, libraries, reports, etc.) a user has the ability to access.
+User roles are the first level of security in Checkbox.
+They are assigned to Checkbox users and dictate which areas and functions of Checkbox the user has access to.
 You can select one or more user role(s) for any given user, depending on the level of access you wish to grant them within Checkbox.

 - User Administrator: Has the ability to create and modify new users.
 User Administrators can only modify users they have created.

-- Survey Administrator: Has the ability to create, modify, and activate new surveys and libraries.
+- Survey Administrator: Has the ability to create, edit, and manage new surveys and reports.
 Survey Administrators can also create and modify Styles.

 - Respondent: Has the ability to respond to surveys.